-I knew we were in for a good time at the Meet-and-Greet when Ernest T. Bass (played by Phil Fox) greeted us at the door.
+The celebrities and tribute artists change slightly over the years, but they’re all lots of fun.
+On our visit, I knew we were in for a good time at the Meet-and-Greet when Ernest T. Bass (played by Phil Fox) greeted us at the door.

 I chatted briefly with the delightful Dixie Griffith, Andy Griffith’s daughter.
 She told me I must visit Mount Airy sometime, that I would love it.
 Andy Griffith grew up in Mount Airy.
 The Andy Griffith Show was based on the town.
 Mount Airy still likens itself to Mayberry.

 Spectators packed the town square early for the Saturday Mayberry Parade.
 Equestrian teams, school bands and floats were punctuated with Sheriff Taylor car look-alikes, celebrities and tribute artists.

 Following the parade we checked out the vendor booths.
 Vendors were much like most festivals, selling everything from handmade crafts to carnival-type foods.
 I loved the old-fashioned milkman outfit the Oberweis Dairy vendor was wearing—a perfect fit for Mayberry.

 We watched the Miss Mayberry contest on the entertainment stage and stayed for hilarious comedy starring Barney Fife, Floyd the barber, Gomer Pyle and other Mayberry tribute artists.
 Other entertainment on stage over the weekend included bluegrass music and a pickle eating contest.

 If you go to the Mayberry in the Midwest Festival